masondow/mt_deq_arms_modulair_colocation/README.md

 # Montana DEQ - ARMS Modulair Collocation Project

 ## 📌 Project Overview
-This project evaluates colocated PM2.5 concentration measurements from QuantAQ Modulair air quality sensors collocated at Montana DEQ regulatory grade monitoring sites.
+This project collects data from and evaluates colocated PM2.5 concentration measurements from QuantAQ Modulair air quality sensors collocated at Montana DEQ regulatory grade monitoring sites.
 The goal is to assess sensor accuracy and develop correction models to improve data quality.

 ## 🎯 Objectives
+- Produce reusable functions and scripts for querying and reformatting data from the QuantAQ cloud
 - Compare uncorrected PM2.5 readings from Modulair sensors to regulatory-grade data.
 - Explore accuracy and bias at different concentration/AQI levels.
 - Explore meteorological effects on sensor bias.